Brown Advisory Inc. Increases Stake in Natera, Inc. (NASDAQ:NTRA)

-Several other institutional investors also recently bought and sold shares of the company.
-LPL Financial LLC grew its position in Natera by 0.5% during the 2nd quarter.
-LPL Financial LLC now owns 50,167 shares of the medical research company’s stock valued at $2,441,000 after purchasing an additional 233 shares during the last quarter.
-Xponance Inc. lifted its stake in Natera by 1.8% during the 3rd quarter.
-Xponance Inc. now owns 14,506 shares of the medical research company’s stock valued at $642,000 after acquiring an additional 261 shares during the period.
-King Luther Capital Management Corp lifted its stake in Natera by 2.1% during the 2nd quarter.
-King Luther Capital Management Corp now owns 15,811 shares of the medical research company’s stock valued at $769,000 after acquiring an additional 321 shares during the period.
-Public Employees Retirement System of Ohio lifted its stake in Natera by 0.8% during the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 43,299 shares of the medical research company’s stock valued at $1,897,000 after acquiring an additional 341 shares during the period.
-Finally, Bank of Hawaii lifted its stake in Natera by 0.9% during the 2nd quarter.
-Bank of Hawaii now owns 43,927 shares of the medical research company’s stock valued at $2,137,000 after acquiring an additional 390 shares during the period.
+A number of other institutional investors have also added to or reduced their stakes in the stock.
+Vanguard Group Inc. grew its holdings in shares of Natera by 4.7% in the third quarter.
+Vanguard Group Inc. now owns 8,312,584 shares of the medical research company’s stock valued at $364,258,000 after purchasing an additional 371,740 shares in the last quarter.
+State Street Corp grew its holdings in shares of Natera by 20.4% in the second quarter.
+State Street Corp now owns 3,409,372 shares of the medical research company’s stock valued at $120,828,000 after purchasing an additional 577,106 shares in the last quarter.
+Alliancebernstein L.P. grew its holdings in shares of Natera by 55.5% in the second quarter.
+Alliancebernstein L.P. now owns 3,072,466 shares of the medical research company’s stock valued at $149,506,000 after purchasing an additional 1,096,964 shares in the last quarter.
+Norges Bank purchased a new position in shares of Natera in the fourth quarter valued at $111,690,000.
+Finally, Geode Capital Management LLC grew its holdings in shares of Natera by 7.8% in the second quarter.
+Geode Capital Management LLC now owns 1,655,231 shares of the medical research company’s stock valued at $80,544,000 after purchasing an additional 120,423 shares in the last quarter.
 92.59% of the stock is owned by hedge funds and other institutional investors.

-NTRA has been the topic of several research analyst reports.
-BTIG Research upped their target price on shares of Natera from $75.00 to $85.00 and gave the company a “buy” rating in a research note on Friday, December 29th.
-The Goldman Sachs Group increased their price objective on shares of Natera from $56.00 to $64.00 and gave the stock a “buy” rating in a research note on Friday, December 29th.
-Piper Sandler lowered their price objective on shares of Natera from $80.00 to $70.00 and set an “overweight” rating on the stock in a research note on Monday, October 16th.
-Guggenheim began coverage on shares of Natera in a research note on Thursday, December 14th.
-They issued a “buy” rating and a $70.00 price objective on the stock.
-Finally, Wolfe Research began coverage on shares of Natera in a research note on Wednesday, December 13th.
-They set an “outperform” rating and a $70.00 target price on the stock.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating, nine have issued a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $69.67.
+A number of research firms recently weighed in on NTRA.
+Wolfe Research began coverage on shares of Natera in a report on Wednesday, December 13th.
+They issued an “outperform” rating and a $70.00 target price for the company.
+Raymond James raised shares of Natera from an “outperform” rating to a “strong-buy” rating and set a $68.00 target price for the company in a report on Monday, November 13th.
+StockNews.com began coverage on Natera in a research report on Thursday, October 5th.
+They issued a “sell” rating for the company.
+The Goldman Sachs Group raised their price target on Natera from $56.00 to $64.00 and gave the stock a “buy” rating in a research report on Friday, December 29th.
+Finally, Guggenheim began coverage on Natera in a research report on Thursday, December 14th.
+They issued a “buy” rating and a $70.00 price target for the company.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, Natera currently has a consensus rating of “Moderate Buy” and an average target price of $69.67.

 Natera, Inc, a diagnostics company, develops and commercializes molecular testing services worldwide.
 Its products include Panorama, a non-invasive prenatal test that screens for chromosomal abnormalities of a fetus, as well as in twin pregnancies; Horizon carrier screening test for individuals and couples determine if they are carriers of genetic variations that cause certain genetic conditions; Vistara single-gene NIPT screens for 25 single-gene disorders that cause severe skeletal, cardiac, and neurological conditions; Spectrum, preimplantation genetic tests for couples undergoing IVF; Anora that analyzes miscarriage tissue from women; Empower, a hereditary cancer screening test; and non-invasive prenatal paternity product, which allows a couple to establish paternity without waiting for the child to be born.